fivexl/terraform-aws-eventbridge-to-amazon-q/README.md

 ## Message Format

-The module formats events into the following format that is compatible with Amazon Q Developer:
+The module sends events in the following format that is compatible with Amazon Q Developer:

 ```json
 {